sramas15/Finding-Mnemosyne/README.md

     foreman start

-In the future, to push changes to the heroku repo, just run
+In the future, to push changes to the heroku repo, just run:

     git push heroku master

+To push to our main Github repo, do what we've always done:

+    git push

 Upload cards
 ============